 Walt Disney’s Alice in Wonderland is in a category all of its own.
 Disney’s spectacular vision and range is showcased in his 13th animated feature.
 With a little help from the Lewis Carroll series for which it was adapted from, this film’s surrealism makes for a completely unique entry in the Disney pantheon.
 It’s like the black sheep.
 To this day, they haven’t made another one like it.

-The story isn’t one in the linear sense, but more of a compendium of unrelated series of events.
+The story isn’t one in the linear sense, but more of a compendium of unrelated events, (spurred on by a McGuffin in the form of the White Rabbit).
 But they all lead to a common goal.

 The depth of Alice is deeper than most realize.
 It’s subtle, but her attitude is brilliant commentary on contrasting our own independent philosophies with those that we’re raised on.

 Alice discovers that nonsense is relative and, not only that, perhaps some order in life is necessary.
 While it may be appealing to a spectator, like a circus might be, it would be a nightmare to live in.